strap/strap_sdk_pebble/README.md

     }
     ```

-6. Start tracking actions!
+6. Start tracking events!
     ```
     static void select_button_click_handler(ClickRecognizerRef recognizer, void *context) {
       // do something on your Pebble
-      strap_log_action("/select");
+      strap_log_event("/select");
     }
     ```

-If you're stuck, check out the sample project that should help you get started.

-Accelerometer data is automatically sent in the background periodically and crunched on the server every few hours.
-If you have issues or problems, please open an issue on GitHub, visit our community support portal at http://strap.uservoice.com, email us at support@straphq.com, or tweet us <a href="http://www.twitter.com/getstrap">@getstrap</a>
+If you made it this far, congrats!
+You've successfully integrated Strap into your Pebble application.
+We'll start crunching the numbers as data starts to flow into Strap, and you'll be seeing reports on the dashboard in about an hour.
+We have tested Strap in a variety of app configurations, but your feedback is extremely important to us in this beta period!
+If you have any questions, concerns, or problems with Strap Metrics, please let us know.
+You can open an issue on GitHub, visit our community support portal at http://strap.uservoice.com, email us at support@straphq.com, or tweet us @getstrap.